bagel-org/bagel-RL/Tiny Tool Use/README.md

   - **Response Quality**: Overall response quality

-1. #### BFCL Evaluation

- To run the evaluation of a trained model on Berkeley Function Calling Leaderboard (BFCL) use the following instruction.
+1. To run the evaluation of a trained model on Berkeley Function Calling Leaderboard (BFCL) use the following instruction.

 ```bash
 # In your shell environment